Marcolbr2001/ESA_Dust_Sensor/README.md

 ### Setting up the GUI

-In order to have all the files into your local computer
+In order to have all the files into your local computer, open a folder in which you want to download the project and open a new terminal in that folder.

 1. Clone the repo
     ```sh
-    git clone [https://github.com/](https://github.com/)Marcolbr2001/Dust_Sensor.git
+    git clone [https://github.com/](https://github.com/)Marcolbr2001/Dust_Sensor.git .
     ```
-2. Now we can start by using our sensor to do measurements.
-Firstly, to use the software you have to navigate into ``` src/GUI ```, and simply run the file named ```DUST_Monitor.exe```
+Now we can start by using our sensor to do measurements.

+2. To use the software you have to navigate into ``` src/GUI ```, and simply run the file named ```DUST_Monitor.exe```

 > [!WARNING]
 > Your antivirus may block the executable.
 You might need to grant permission to run the file.